clanlorio/clanlorio.github.io/README.md

 # lorio

-a gated community's website, mostly for changelogs and the like.
+a gated community's website, mostly for change logs and the like.

 homepage ([clanlorio.github.io](https://clanlorio.github.io)) simply redirects to our [steam group](https://steamcommunity.com/groups/lorio).